 The plan is administered by the Compensation Committee.
 The Compensation Committee has the authority under the plan, among other things, to select the individuals to whom awards will be granted, to determine the type, size, purchase price and other terms and conditions of awards, and to construe and interpret the plan and any awards granted under the plan.
-Furthermore, except with respect to participants who are subject to Section 16 of the Exchange Act, the Compensation Committee may generally delegate to one or more officers of the Company the authority to grant options or awards and/or to determine the number of shares subject to each such option or award.
+Furthermore, except with respect to grantees who are subject to Section 16 of the Exchange Act, the Compensation Committee may generally delegate to one or more officers of the Company the authority to grant awards and/or to determine the number of shares subject to each such award, provided such delegation is made in accordance with the Delaware General Corporation Law.
 All decisions and determinations by the Compensation Committee in the exercise of its power are final, binding and conclusive.